kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 2. `ValidatingAdmissionPolicy` created with `FailPolicy: Ignore`
 3. `ValidatingAdmissionPolicy` is monitored to ensure it behaves the same as te webhook (logs or audit annotations can be used)
 4. `ValidatingAdmissionPolicy` is updated to `FailPolicy: Fail`
+5. Verify the webhook never denies any requests.
+If the admission policy is equivalent, then policy will be run first and deny the request before webhooks are called.
-5. Webhook is configured with `FailPolicy: Ignore` (optional)
+6. Webhook is configured with `FailPolicy: Ignore` (optional)
-5. Webhook configuration is deleted
+7. Webhook configuration is deleted

 ### Potential Applications